 A Youth Development Officer, Rahila is deeply committed to her work enhancing community cohesion and human rights.

-The National Refugee Advocacy and Advisory Group (NRAAG)
+The National Refugee-led Advocacy and Advisory Group (NRAAG)

 Shukufa holds a Bachelor of Law from Western Sydney University and currently works with the Department of Education with the NSW Government as a Policy officer focusing on policy and programs in early childhood education.